CarlesNero/JuniorFullStackTechTest_CarlesSanchez/README.md

 - Entities include User, Match, and Square.

-- Square entity represents each cell on the Tic-Tac-Toe board and allows storing the current value (X, O, or null) to enable resuming matches mid-game.
+-Square entity represents each cell on the Tic-Tac-Toe board and allows storing the current value (X, O, or null) to **enable resuming matches mid-game**.

 - Relationships: a User can have multiple Matches; a Match contains multiple Squares.